[Interview] Aerial Photographer Tommy Clarke and The Frame Give Viewers a Spectacular Bird’s Eye View of the WorldShare open/close

-Achieving a balanced home décor means adorning your walls with just the right pieces.
-But what if, instead of having to decide on just one artwork to pull together a room, you could choose from a variety?
+Establishing a perfectly balanced home décor means adorning your walls with just the right things.
+But what if, instead of having to choose just one artwork to pull together a room, you could pick many?

-Samsung’s lifestyle TV, The Frame, is known for its ability to recreate images that look remarkably alike to physical prints and paintings, with quantum dots in the panels making colours more vibrant and sharpening contrast.
+Samsung’s lifestyle TV The Frame is known for its ability to recreate images that look remarkably like physical prints and paintings, with quantum dots in the panels making colors more vibrant and sharpening contrast.
 The Frame has been offering curated selections since 2017, with the Art Store providing access to an expansive range of artworks from a host of eras and contributions from world-renowned galleries and museums.

 Under its monthly theme of ‘Wild and Free’, the Art Store is featuring world-renowned photographer Tommy Clarke, whose aerial photography transports viewers to scenic, dreamlike destinations.
 Samsung Newsroom sat down with Clarke to learn about his creative journey and his work.

 Ever since he first picked up a camera, Clarke knew that photography would allow him to capture his artistic vision in a way no other medium could.
 “I found I could most easily capture what I wanted to with a camera,” he says.
 “Plus, I’m able to have my camera with me at all times!”

 And Clarke’s preference for aerial photography has led him all over the globe, from Miami Beach to Iceland, as he searches out interesting scenes to capture.
 “From there it becomes about whether I can get a helicopter or plane over the area,” he relates.
 “When the stars align, I pack a camera and go.”